goodeggs/bites/src/documents/posts/2014-12-17-selenium-webdriver-nodejs-tutorial.md

-If you want, you can also add other asynchronous interactions to this control flow, so that you can, for example, check database state after you submit a form, or send an email before you check your inbox -- the possibilities are endless.
+If you want, you can also add other asynchronous interactions to this control flow, so that you can, for example, check database state after you submit a form, or send an email before you check your inbox.

 This is how our [`mongoose-webdriver`](https://github.com/goodeggs/mongoose-webdriver) module works, for instance.

+The possibilities are endless.

 ## Helpful links and more documentation